ianrmurphy/oscc_wiki/Firmware.md

 ### All Tests

-Finally, as a convenience you can run all available tests:
+Finally, as a convenience, you can run all available tests:

 ```
 make run-all-tests